mindspore-ai/docs/docs/mindelec/docs/source_en/parameterization.md

 ### Dataset Loading

-Use the MindElec dataset module to load the dataset of bowtie antennas.
+Use the MindSpore Elec dataset module to load the dataset of bowtie antennas.
 Currently, the parameterization solution supports local dataset training.
 You can use the `ExistedDataConfig` API to configure the dataset options.
 You need to specify the paths and types of the input and the S11 label dataset file.
 Use the `Dataset` API to generate a dataset instance, and use the `create_dataset` function to build a data generator `dataloader` for model training and testing.

 ```python